At this point, you’ve probably heard about Fatty Coffee or Bulletproof Coffee made famous by my buddy Dave Asprey.

 - Place enough ground coffee into your French press to brew two cups.
 Add one teaspoon of cinnamon.
 Pour in two cups of boiling water and steep for five minutes.
 Press.

 - Pour the coffee into the pitcher of your high powered blender.
-Add the MCT oil, grass-fed butter and stevia.
+Add the heavy cream, butter, cinnamon and stevia.
 Process until creamy with a bit of froth on top.

 - Pour into a warm mug and dust with cinnamon.